Edge-colored 3-uniform hypergraphs without rainbow paths of length 3 and applications to Ramsey theory: Introduction

 By Theorem~\ref{th:canonical-multipar}, we can derive the following existence result for $f'(H,G)$.
 For completeness, we will provide a proof in Section~\ref{sec:multipartite}.
 An analogous existence result for $f(H,G)$ will be given in Section~\ref{sec:conclu} (see Proposition~\ref{prop:constrained}).

-\begin{proposition} The $r$-partite constrained Ramsey number $f'(H,G)$ exists if and only if for some positive integer $t$ and all subsets $J\subseteq [r]$, $H$ is isomorphic to a monochromatic subgraph in a $J$-canonical edge-coloring of $K^{(r)}_{t, \ldots, t}$ or $G$ is isomorphic to a rainbow subgraph in a $J$-canonical edge-coloring of $K^{(r)}_{t, \ldots, t}$. \end{proposition}
+\begin{proposition} The $r$-partite constrained Ramsey number $f'(H,G)$ exists if and only if for some positive integer $t$ and each subset $J\subseteq [r]$, $H$ is isomorphic to a monochromatic subgraph in a $J$-canonical edge-coloring of $K^{(r)}_{t, \ldots, t}$ or $G$ is isomorphic to a rainbow subgraph in a $J$-canonical edge-coloring of $K^{(r)}_{t, \ldots, t}$. \end{proposition}

 Now we consider $3$-partite constrained Ramsey numbers for rainbow $\mathcal{T}$, $\mathcal{M}$ and $\mathcal{L}$, respectively.
 Note that for every $3$-partite 3-graphs $H$ and $G$, $H$ is isomorphic to a monochromatic subgraph in the $\emptyset$-canonical edge-coloring of $K^{(3)}_{|V(H)|, |V(H)|, |V(H)|}$, and $G$ is isomorphic to a rainbow subgraph in the $[3]$-canonical edge-coloring of $K^{(3)}_{|V(G)|, |V(G)|, |V(G)|}$.
 Moreover, one can easily check that for any $J\subseteq [3]$ with $|J|=1$, $\mathcal{T}$ and $\mathcal{M}$ are not isomorphic to any rainbow subgraphs in the $J$-canonical edge-coloring of $K^{(3)}_{t, t, t}$ for any $t$, but $\mathcal{L}$ is isomorphic to a rainbow subgraph in the $J$-canonical edge-coloring of $K^{(3)}_{3, 3, 3}$.
 Furthermore, for any $J\subseteq [3]$ with $|J|=2$, all of $\mathcal{T}$, $\mathcal{M}$ and $\mathcal{L}$ are isomorphic to some rainbow subgraphs in the $J$-canonical edge-coloring of $K^{(3)}_{3, 3, 3}$.
 Therefore, by Proposition~\ref{prop:constrained-multipar}, $f'(H,\mathcal{L})$ exists for all $3$-partite 3-graphs $H$, while $f'(H,\mathcal{T})$ and $f'(H,\mathcal{M})$ exist if and only if $H$ is isomorphic to a monochromatic subgraph in a $J$-canonical edge-coloring of some $K^{(3)}_{t, t, t}$ with $|J|=1$.
 We have the following results as applications of Theorems~\ref{th:multi-tight}, \ref{th:multi-messy} and \ref{th:multi-loose}.